4 min read

 Fajgelbaum, P. D., & Schaal, E. (2020).
 Optimal transport networks in spatial equilibrium.
 Econometrica, 88(4), 1411-1452.

-The model/software uses duality principles to optimize over the space of networks, nesting an optimal flows problem and a neoclassical general-equilibrium trade model into a global network design problem to derive the optimal (welfare maximizing) transport network (extension) from any primizive set of economic fundamentals.1
+The model/software uses duality principles to optimize over the space of networks, nesting an optimal flows problem and a neoclassical general-equilibrium trade model into a global network design problem to derive the optimal (welfare maximizing) transport network (extension) from any primitive set of economic fundamentals.1

 For more information about the model see this folder and the MATLAB User Guide.